 Whenever I need to braise meat, I always turn to the pressure cooker.
 You can always use the oven or even prepare this on low heat on the stovetop but the pressure cooker just makes life easier.
-Since the pork is going to be tossed in the sauce later, we're just braising the meat in water.
-Save the remaining liquid after it’s done cooking for pork stock!
+The pork is going to be tossed in the sauce later so we're just braising the meat in water.
+Save the remaining braising liquid for pork stock!
 Just be sure to skim the fat since pork belly is a very fatty cut.

 Now it's time to make the sauce.
-Inspired by Chinese and Thai recipes, this twice cooked black pepper pork belly uses shallots, Thai chile, garlic and ginger for the aromatics.
+Inspired by Chinese and Thai recipes, this twice-cooked black pepper pork belly uses shallots, Thai chile, garlic, and ginger for the aromatics.
 Saute all of the vegetables until softened, about 1-2 minutes.
 Your kitchen will already be smelling like the streets of Bangkok.

 Can I just say, MM-HMM this black pepper pork belly is so good!
 You already know it's going to be tender but all of the aromatics and sauce add so much flavor that sends this dish through the roof.
 Delicious.